xldenis/Why3-Find/README.md

 reported but not counted as parameters.
 Erased axioms or builtin symbols from prover drivers are considered to be built-in symbols and are not counted as actual hypotheses or paremeters.

+## Package Soundness

+When proving a module or when generating the documentation of the package, `why3find` will also collect all the abstract definitions and properties through all your dependencies.
+Indeed, the validity of your proofs generalizes to any ground instance of abstract defintitions that satisfies all the assumed properties.
+Although, if no such ground instance exist, your proofs are still valid from a logical point of view, but they no useful meaning.
+In this respect, a module with no ground instance can be considered _unsound_.

+The `why3find` documentation generator promotes the development of _sound_ packages by checking that every module with abstract parameters or assumed properties is actually refined by a clone instance from some other _sound_ module.
+In the generated documentation, each module is annotated with its abstract parameters and assumed properties; known instances are also reported and soundness is checked by transitive closure.
+Hence, each abstract module is expected to be cloned inside a sound module in order to witness the consistency of its hypotheses.

+Modules hypotheses are classified as follows:

+- abstract types, constants, pure logic functions and predicates are _sound_ since Why3 checks for all types to be inhabited (hence, including arrow types).
+- axioms are considered to be possibly _unsound_.
+- any declaration of an abstract values with a non-trivial _post-condition_ is considered to be possibly _unsound_.
+- introduction of `any ...` values inside `let` definitions are considered to be always _sound_ since Why3 generates proof obligations to demonstrate that such a value exists.
+- any _assumed_ assertion (`assume { _ }`) inside a `let` definition is considered
+to be _always_ unsound since it is not possible to refine such an assumption by cloning.
+- any abstract values _inside_ a `let` definition is also considered to be _always_ unsound for the same reason.
+- hypotheses and abstract parameters from the Why3 standard library are _all_ considered to be _sound_.

+When proving a module with `why3find prove` you can list all the abstract parameters and assumed properties involved by your proofs with option `-a`.
+Other options are available, see `why3find prove -h` for further details.

 ## OCaml Code Extraction